Home ยป How to Run a Comparative Market Analysis That Wins Listings: 2026 Guide

 As NAR members, we’re bound by the Code of Ethics, particularly Article 11, which addresses valuations.
 Ensure your CMAs are credible, supported by relevant evidence, and appropriate for their intended use.

 Mastering the Comparative Market Analysis is one of the most valuable skills you can develop as a real estate agent.
-It’s your opportunity to demonstrate expertise, build trust, and guide clients toward successful outcomes.
-In markets where 32% of sellers must reduce their price and 58% of buyers worry they overpaid, your data-driven guidance is more valuable than ever.
+In markets where 32% of sellers must reduce their price and buyers worry about overpaying, your data-driven guidance is invaluable.

 Whether you’re helping a seller price their home competitively or guiding a buyer toward a winning offer, your CMA is the foundation for success.
-Invest time in mastering this skill, leverage the powerful tools available to you as a real estate professional, and watch how it transforms your client relationships and your business.
+Invest time in mastering this skill, leverage the powerful tools available through NAR and your MLS, and watch how it transforms your client relationships and your business.

-Ready to take your CMA skills to the next level?
+Ready to improve your CMA skills?
 Consider pursuing the NAR’s Pricing Strategy Advisor certification, explore advanced features in RPR, and commit to creating thorough, accurate analyses for every client.
-Your dedication to excellence in this fundamental skill will set you apart in any market.

 About the Author: This guide draws on best practices from the National Association of Realtors, industry-leading education providers, and experienced real estate professionals who understand that accurate pricing is the cornerstone of successful transactions.